Understanding landing page experience

 - Be general when the user wants options: If someone’s looking to compare digital cameras, they probably don’t want to land on a specific model’s page

 - Provide useful information on your landing page about whatever you're advertising.

 - Try to offer useful features or content that are unique to your site.

-- Distinguish sponsored links, like ads, from the rest of your site content.
+- Distinguish sponsored links, like ads, from the rest of your website’s content

 - Make it quick and easy for people to order the product mentioned in your ad.

-- Don’t annoy customers with pop-ups or other features that interfere with their navigation on your site.
+- Don’t annoy customers with pop-ups or other features that interfere with their navigation of your site.

-- Make sure your landing page loads quickly once someone clicks on your ad, whether on a desktop or mobile device.
+- Make sure your landing page loads quickly once someone clicks on your ad, whether on a computer or mobile device.

 By default, the AdWords system reviews advertised landing pages to assess landing page experience.
 If you don't want some of your landing pages to be reviewed, you can follow the steps below to restrict the AdWords system from visiting those pages.

-Important: Blocking the review of your webpages can have serious effects:
+Important: Blocking the review of even just one of your webpages can have serious effects: